Devbimb/Book-Supplier-App/README.md

   * efficiency in seraching for books
   * reduction of cubersome of maintaining several documents
   * overall reduction of operating cost and time spent.

+ * Expectation of the Project <br>
+   There are several entities required to complete the functionality of this system with the expectation    of making it avalaible to the appropriate stakeholders.